Reference: Chapter 1. Resnick (2005).

 A random experiment is any repeatable procedure that results in one out of a well-defined set of possible outcomes.

-- The set of possible outcomes is called sample space and denoted as .
+- The set of possible outcomes is called sample space and denoted with .
+An element of is denoted as and is an outcome

-- A set of zero or more outcomes is an event.
+- A set of zero or more outcomes is an event , where we denote with a class of subsets .

-- A map that goes from events to probabilities is called a probability function and it is denoted as .
-Together, sample space, event space and probability function characterize a random experiment.
+Together, sample space, event space and probability law characterize a random experiment.

 There are several definitions related to sets and their operation.